 This oven roasted garlic recipe is easy to make and results in the most tender, caramelized, creamy, golden garlic cloves.
 Add to soups, mashed potatoes, and more!
 Video.

-In our catering business, we would take the last of the farmers market garlic, and roast it off whole in large hotel pans, freezing some for future use.
+As a chef, both at my restaurant and in my catering business, we would take the last of the farmers market garlic, and roast it off whole in large hotel pans, freezing some for future use.
 On those days the kitchen smelled heavenly.

 Why You’ll Love Roasted Garlic